 And, this is where hope comes in.
 We accept and do not dismiss that having hopes for the future may be impossible and unrealistic for those suffering from a terminal illness with no possibility of a remission or cure.
 We exclude those horrific situations from this conversation.
 Short of that, there’s always hope for the rest of us.

-But, is hope something that magically befalls upon us?
+But is hope something that magically occurs upon us?
 I don’t believe it is.
 Hope is a choice we make to bring us relief while we struggle through any situation.
-Hope is described as, “a feeling of expectation and desire for a particular thing to happen.”
+Hope is described as “a feeling of expectation and desire for a particular thing to happen.”
 We can choose that, can’t we?

-It is from this foundation, one that we didn’t necessarily discuss or plan, that is magically helping us get through this and other harrowing experiences.
+From this foundation, we didn’t necessarily discuss or plan.
+It is magically helping us get through this and other harrowing experiences.
 We are not brave.
 We are not adventurous.
 We are not unique in our efforts to maintain balance during this unusual time in history.
 We are practical, logical, and determined.
 That’s it.

 We’ve found a way to find comfort by living in the moment while avoiding complaining, having excess negative thoughts, feeling grateful, and, above all, having hope.